15th November 2018

 “If everyone is moving forward together, then success takes care of itself.” – Henry Ford

-It’s often said that teamwork divides the task and multiplies the success – and for that to happen, you’ll need to start talking to others outside of your department.
+It’s often said that teamwork divides the task and multiplies the success – and for that to happen, you’ll need to start looking at collaboration with others outside of your department.
 Consider your stakeholders; let’s say, for example, your business leaders.
 As the people who will outline the goals of the organisation and invest in your L&D, it’s vital that you have them on side.
 Communication is key to ensuring that both of you are clear on the overall aims of the business so that you can allow these aims to inform your strategy.
 A recent report revealed that 88% of high-performing learning organisations ensure there is a communication plan in place for all key stakeholders and that 91% of them have L&D that is fully aligned with the strategic goals of the organisation.

 And if you’re clear on the overall aims, you can make more informed decisions on how to achieve them.